 You can delete and regenerate your

 .packages file without having to access the network.

 A dependency that your package indirectly uses because one of its dependencies requires it.
 If your package depends on A, which in turn depends on B which depends on C, then A is an immediate dependency and B and C are transitive ones.

-An uploader of a package is someone who has administrative permissions for that package.
-They can not only upload new versions of a package, but also add and remove other uploaders for that package.
-The uploader of a package is often, but not necessarily, the same as the author of a package.
+Someone who has administrative permissions for a package.
+A package uploader can upload new versions of the package, and they can also add and remove other uploaders for that package.

 A constraint placed on each dependency of a package that